-Resident Research Grants
+Resident Research Guidelines and Expectations

 Research electives are available to provide the residents with "protected" research time.
 Electives can either be arranged on a "horizontal" or "block" basis.
 Horizontal electives can be taken as a half day per week during non-service rotations and block electives on a one or two month basis in place of clinical elective time.
 All residents interested in pursuing a research elective must formally apply for these electives.
-Written requests must be submitted and approved by the program director as well as the research supervisor.
-Goals and objectives for the elective must be outlined in agreement with the research supervisor, and the clinical rotation supervisor if considering a horizontal elective.
-Goals and objectives for the elective must be outlined in agreement with the research supervisor.
-It is the respnsibility of the research supervisor to ensure adequate support and education is provided during the elective, and that appropriate progress in their research has been made.
+Written requests must be submitted and approved by the Program Director as well as the research supervisor.
+Goals and objectives for the elective must be outlined in agreement with the research supervisor and the clinical rotation supervisor if considering a horizontal electives.
+It is the respnsibility of the research supervisor to ensure adequate support and education is provided during the elective, and that appropriate progress in the research has been made.
 As for any elective, a rotation evaluation form must be completed at the end of the elective.
-Request for Elective form

 - Health Sciences Librarian: